-Students will gain the tools to express their ideas creatively and effectively.
+Students will be learning the skills developers use to build popular websites and apps they use.
+They will gain the tools to express their ideas creatively and effectively.
 All courses are project-based and cover an abundance of material.
 Students design their own projects and execute them with as much guidance and individual attention is needed.

-Projects vary by week and depending on student preference, but they cover a wide range of possibilities from learning to use HTML (for students with little to no experience with programming) to building Flash applications to full game design.
-Game design focuses on all levels of game creation such as story progression, character development, game play, etc.
+Projects vary by week and catered to the students’ preferences, but they cover a wide range of possibilities from learning to use HTML & CSS to building web applications and game design.
+Game design focuses on all levels of game creation such as story progression, character development, game play, etc. Some students attend just one session; others attend every single session.
+Students who come back for multiple sessions continue learning, and working on their projects, without repetition.

 Students have access to programming techniques such as Actionscript 2.0 and Photoshop in a